jackmleitch/StravaDataPipline/README.md

 # Strava Data EtLT Pipline
 ## EtLT of my own Strava data using the Strava API, MySQL, Python, S3, Redshift, and Airflow

 **I build an EtLT pipeline to ingest my own [Strava data](https://www.strava.com/athletes/5028644) from the Strava API and load it into a [Redshift](https://aws.amazon.com/redshift/) data warehouse.
 This pipeline is then run once a week using [Airflow](https://airflow.apache.org) to extract any new activity data.
-The end goal is then to use this data warehouse to build an automatically updating dashboard in Tableau and also to trigger automatic retraining of my [Strava Kudos Prediction model](https://github.com/jackmleitch/StravaKudos).**
+The end goal is then to use this data warehouse to build an automatically updating dashboard in Tableau and also to trigger automatic re-training of my [Strava Kudos Prediction model](https://github.com/jackmleitch/StravaKudos).**

 ## [Data Extraction](https://github.com/jackmleitch/StravaDataPipline/blob/master/src/extract_strava_data.py)
 My own personal Strava activity data is first **ingested incrementally** using the [Strava API](https://developers.strava.com) and